-Journalists from eight different countries – including the United States, Germany, Italy, the Netherlands, Denmark, Canada, China and India – enjoyed a fact-finding trip to the South East this week, as guests of Tourism Ireland and Fáilte Ireland.
+Journalists from three different countries – the United States, Germany and the Netherlands – have been enjoying a fact-finding trip to the South East, as guests of Tourism Ireland and Fáilte Ireland.

-Representing various publications with a circulation of around 700,000 readers – or potential holidaymakers – around the world, the aim of their visit was to showcase some of the many things to see and do here in this part of Ireland, for feature stories they are researching about holidays here.
+Representing various travel and lifestyle publications, the aim of their visit was to showcase some of the many things to see and do in this part of Ireland, for feature stories they are researching about holidays here.

 Further media information: